 I watch all of the Baking Championships year-round (Spring, Halloween, Holiday and even the Kid’s one) – in fact, I save them on my DVR to do a workout while […]

 Contributed by Sherry Matthews, Candidate for the Holistic Health & Life Coaching Certification for our HWCA Sister Academy, Candidate for the CBD/Cannabis Coaching Certification and Social Media Manager for NWA. […]

-Raw, Vegan, Gluten-Free Anti-Inflammatory – Nutrient-Rich – Delicious I decided recently to go back to a high raw diet since that is the lifestyle that works best for me.
-Most days I start out with a simple green smoothie (just greens plus fruits/vegetables) but when I am craving something creamier, ultra-nutritious and filling, this […]
+Raw, Vegan, Gluten-Free Anti-Inflammatory – Nutrient-Rich – Delicious I decided recently to go back to a high raw diet since that is the lifestyle that works best for me. […]

 Raw, Vegan Pizza Option Gluten/Grain-Free Goodness We had some visitors last week and I decided to do some experimenting to come up with a new pizza crust recipe.
-This one tastes very rich and decadent and is also very filling.
-I dehydrated it for several hours to make it firmer, but it could also […]
+This […]

-Raw, Vegan, Grain/Gluten Free with Raw Fusion Options I lived in Israel for a short time before college where I first became a vegetarian and learned to love falafel there.
-Over the years I stopped ordering them as the sandwhich — touted to be “healthy” — is really rather heavy and caloric.
-Between frying the […]
+Raw, Vegan, Grain/Gluten Free with Raw Fusion Options I lived in Israel for a short time before college where I first became a vegetarian and learned to love falafel there. […]

 A Simple Raw Fusion Recipe – Vegan and Gluten-Free